dieletro/td/example/README.md

 You can also try to use our [C](https://github.com/tdlib/td/blob/master/td/telegram/td_c_client.h) client, which was used by the private TDLib-based version of [telegram-cli](https://github.com/vysheng/tg).

 <a name="object-pascal"></a>
-## Using TDLib in delphi and lazarus projects
+## Using TDLib in Object Pascal projects with Delphi and Lazarus

 This Example was developed for use and consumption of the Official [*Telegram TDLib API*](https://core.telegram.org/tdlib) for use in Delphi